zzhangjii/learning-library/workshops/dvcs-5/LabGuide400.md

         Previously, we created some visualizations, but now, we have the ability to really dive into more advanced capabilities.
 For starters, activity on social media is subject to large spikes.
-To make it easier to evaluate, we should evaluate it on a logarithmic scale (large and varied datasets like those found in social media are often, best handled using a logarithmic scale, where values are evaluated based upon multiplicative factors as opposed to static values).
+To make it easier to evaluate, we should evaluate it on a logarithmic scale (large and varied data sets like those found in social media are often, best handled using a logarithmic scale, where values are evaluated based upon multiplicative factors as opposed to static values).

-    In the last exercise, we modified some of the data in the **KoolKart Sales Data** dataset to ensure that it is aligned with the **DaaS Social Feeds-K oolKart** dataset.
+    In the last exercise, we modified some of the data in the **KoolKart Sales Data** data set to ensure that it is aligned with the **DaaS Social Feeds-KoolKart** data set.
 Navigate to the **Visualize** tab.

      ![](images/300/img_3c_1_1.png)